alexpulver/amazon-worklink-nginx/README.md

 }
 ```

-Once the above is all sorted out, check your code by generating AWS CloudFormation
+Once the above is all sorted out, test your code by generating [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
 template locally:
 ```bash
 cdk synthesize